cmayron/Legal-Calculus/README.md

 Defines how all gates and reasoning engines interconnect.

 Forms the architectural claim of the system.

+## Addendum: The Gate of Consequence Surface (Boundary Layer)

+The Gate of Consequence Surface is the final constitutional boundary in the LCES engine.
+It is the point where an internally validated action becomes an external, world‑binding consequence.
+Everything inside LCES—pressure, movement, the representation (“this”), the 3 Gates, ISDAIRE, ARETABA, and MGUG—operates on the internal side of this boundary.

+The Gate of Consequence Surface enforces three constitutional rules:

+1. **No action may bind into the world unless it has passed the entire LCES cycle.**
+   This prevents unauthorized actions, ontology drift, invented authority, and irreversible harm.

+2. **Reversibility must be proven before crossing the boundary.**
+   ISDAIRE requires explicit reversibility; the surface enforces it.
+If an action cannot be reversed, it cannot cross the surface.

+3. **Traceability must be complete and audit‑ready.**
+   ARETABA ensures that every consequence has a full evaluative lineage.
+The surface is the audit boundary where this lineage becomes binding.

+In the full constitutional pipeline, the Gate of Consequence Surface appears as:

+**Pressure → Movement → “This” → GateZero → GateSigma → GateDelta →
+ISDAIRE → Validated Ontology → ARETABA → Trusted Evaluation → MGUG →
+⬛ Gate of Consequence Surface → Real‑World Consequence**

+The surface is not a fourth gate.
+It is a **constitutional reporting layer** that documents the moment an attempted action becomes a binding consequence.
+It is the terminal boundary of GateSigma and the enforcement point for Ontological Separation.
+Nothing may cross this boundary unless it is admissible, coherent, safe, authorized, reversible, and fully traceable.

+The Gate of Consequence Surface is therefore the final safeguard that ensures all system behavior remains explicit, legitimate, and constitutionally governed.

 ----
 # 📁 **ASCII Directory Tree — LCES Repository Structure**